bkelly-lab/ReplicationCrisis/GlobalFactors/README.md

 - `ret_vw`: Return with value weights.
 - `ret_vw_cap`: Return with capped value weights as used in Jensen, Kelly and Pedersen (2021).
 - `ret_weighted`: Rank weighted returns.
+- `me_lag1`: Total market equity within a country at the begining of the month
+- `dolvol_lag1`: Total dollar volume traded within a country in the previous month.
+- `stocks`: Stocks included in the market portfolio.
+- `mkt_vw_lcl`: Value weighted market return in local currency.
+- `mkt_ew_lcl`: Equally weighted market return in local currency.
+- `mkt_vw`: Value weighted market return in USD.
+- `mkt_ew`: Equally weighted market return in USD.
+- `mkt_ew_exc`: Equally weighted market excess return in USD.
+- `mkt_vw_exc` (market_return.csv): Value weighted market excess return in USD.
+- `mkt_vw_exc` (Regional Factors): Market cap weighted sum of the market excess return in USD for included in a regional portfolio at a specific point in time.